-Pupils in Set 1 will follow the Higher Tier course, whilst those in subsequent sets will follow either the Higher or Foundation Tier, depending on ability, although all tiers of entry will be reviewed in Year 11.
+Pupils in set 1 will follow the higher tier course, whilst those in subsequent sets will follow either the higher or foundation tier, depending on ability, although all tiers of entry will be reviewed in Year 11.

-Set 1 pupils may have the opportunity to extend their Mathematics beyond GCSE, by following an additional Mathematics qualification in Year 11, alongside their GCSE.
-This can be discussed with the Head of Mathematics.
+Set 1 pupils may have the opportunity to extend their mathematics beyond GCSE, by following an additional mathematics qualification in Year 11, alongside their GCSE.
+This can be discussed with the head of mathematics.
+Pupils also have the opportunity to sit additional externally assessed papers in number, measure and algebra.